fernando-mc/fernandomc.com/content/posts/serverless-domain-forwarding-aws.md

 ns-1194.awsdns-21.org.
 ```

-Copy down each of these values and open up the account where you registered the domain youd like to forward from.
+Copy down each of these values and open up the account where you registered the domain you'd like to forward from.
 Do **not** mess with the DNS of the website you are forwarding **to**, you're changing the DNS on the domain you're forwarding **from**.

 In your registrar's account you should be able to find a section of the dashboard called "DNS" or "Manage Nameservers" or something similar that allows you to enter in DNS records.
 This should be similar to what we did earlier with the A records in AWS.
 If you can't find it, reach out to your provider and ask them how to change the Nameservers for your domain.

 Once you find that section, you'll change whatever nameservers are currently setup to the AWS Nameservers you copied down from above.
-After you save these changes you'll have to wait for the DNS record changes to propogate, but you should start to see your domain forward as expected!
+After you save these changes you'll have to wait for the DNS record changes to propagate, but you should start to see your domain forward as expected!

 **Debugging DNS**